 Apart from school and One Goal’s sessions, Kompheak spends her time doing household chores and teaching kids in her village.
 She shares: “I like to teach them; it makes me happy and reminds me of my childhood when I first learnt how to pronounce alphabets.”

 Her renewed energy of boldness and confidence has resulted in Kompheak actively involving herself in other events conducted by World Vision to promote child rights and against child violence.
-With a beautiful dream for her future in mind, Kopheak shares: “I want to be a NGO staff.
-My neighbor says I am brave when I interact with people and it’s what this job requires.” she ends enthusiastically.
+With a beautiful dream for her future in mind, Kopheak shares: “I want to be an NGO staff.
+My neighbour says I am brave when I interact with people and it’s what this job requires.” she ends enthusiastically.

-With support from Smart Axiata, World Vision’s One Goal programme targets adolescents and youth experiencing vulnerability and engages with them by providing high quality football and life skills training.
+With support from Smart Axiata, World Vision’s One Goal programme targets adolescents and youth experiencing vulnerability and engages with them by providing high-quality football and life skills training.
 One Goal works with and supports the youth to value themselves, form strong relationships with their peers and communities and enables them to make positive decisions and take control of their future.
 As part of a year-long project, One Goal is expected to create a positive impact on the youth by driving them away from violence, drug abuse and other negative habits through training in resilience skills and by introducing them to the positive power of sport.